Accounting Principles Explained

 Scott Meister

-I’m Scott Meister.
-I’m a CPA, have a master’s degree in accounting, and I’m offering to show you what to study, how to study, answer your questions, and guide you to passing your accounting class.
-I'm an Advanced Certified ProAdvisor for QuickBooks, Udemy instructor, author, and I have my own consulting business helping companies use QuickBooks.
+I’m Scott Meister, a CPA and CMA with a master’s degree in accounting and over 5,000 hours of experience tutoring accounting students worldwide.
+I know what it takes to succeed in Financial Accounting, Managerial Accounting, and other more advanced accounting classes.
+I’m offering to show you what to study, how to study efficiently, answer your questions, and guide you to passing your accounting class.
+I’m also an Advanced Certified ProAdvisor for QuickBooks and author, and have my own consulting business helping companies with accounting, bookkeeping, and QuickBooks.